London Film Festival is over for another year.

 Never Let Me Go, Mark Romanek's follow-up to the brilliant One Hour Photo, is an excellent film about children growing up to discover what it really means to live an ordinary life, despite the extraordinary circumstances surrounding them.

-has already garnered much Oscar attention for Colin Firth as King George VI, portaying his fascinating relationship with his speech therapist.
+The King's Speech has already garnered much Oscar attention for Colin Firth as King George VI, portaying his fascinating relationship with his speech therapist.

 Added A-list weight comes in the form of George Clooney in the slow burning but interesting spy thriller The American, Matt Reeves' Let Me In, a study of coming of age within the context of a vampire story, and The Kids Are Alright starring Annette Benning and Julian Moore in a funny story of modern family life.